 - The refrigerant is now a cool gas again and is pumped back to the condenser where the process repeats.

-Thermostat ON Setting
+Thermostat ON or AUTO Setting

 When thermostat is set to ON, the fan runs continuously, with the benefit of providing constant circulation of the air inside.
 However, at the same time, the fan continues to blow air through the coils after the condenser shuts off and the coils are no longer cold.
 Thereby, it stops removing moisture from the air, but there is still some condensed water on the coils and sometimes in the condensate drain pan.
 If the fan continues to run, some, perhaps most, of this moisture will evaporate back into the air and be blown back into the home, raising its humidity.
 You would also see an increase in your energy bill as well.